 A cookie is a small piece of information that is placed on the user's hard drive while navigating a website.
-When a user revisits a website, the cookie allows that site to recognize the user’s browser.
+When a user revisits a website, the cookie allows that site to recognise the user’s browser.

 Google Analytics is used by the Court to obtain statistics on how the websites are used.
 Google Analytics is a web analytics service provided by Google, Inc. (Google) which uses ‘cookies’ to collect standard internet log information and visitor behaviour information in an anonymous form.
 The information generated by the cookie about use of the relevant website is transmitted to and stored by Google on its servers outside of Australia.
 Google uses this information to compile reports on website usage - such as volume of new and return visitors, which pages are the most popular and sources of website traffic.
 No personally identifying information about any user is recorded or provided to Google.

 Cookies are also used for form identification and for browser preferences for display of results on the eLodgment pages on the Federal Court’s website.
 None of these pages contain user information.